caglarcakan/stimulus_neural_populations/README.md

 ### Prerequisites

-Please install [anaconda](https://www.anaconda.com/distribution/) for python 2.7 on your computer before you clone this repository.
+Please install [anaconda](https://www.anaconda.com/distribution/) on your computer before you clone this repository.
 Using conda, you can install the python environment which we have provided here (see Installaltion section).
 This will ensure that you will be able to run all the code files in this repository.
 Anaconda will also come with [Jupter Notebook](https://github.com/jupyter/notebook) to run and display the notebooks provided here.

 ### Installation